Slumberjack

 Slumberjack (stylised in all caps) is an Australian electronic music duo consisting of Morgan Then and Fletcher Ehlers.
 Their 2017 single, "Fracture", peaked at 89 on the ARIA Charts.

 Members

 Morgan Then

 Morgan Then was raised in Borneo, before moving to Perth for university.
-Self proclaimed "handsomer half of Slumberjack", Then has had a long relationship with his love for music, growing up listening to world music and learning piano from his father from a young age.
+Then has had a long relationship with his love for music, growing up listening to world music and learning piano from his father from a young age.

 Fletcher Ehlers

-Ehlers was born in Perth, but moved with his close family and lived his early years into Vietnam before moving back to Perth 10 years later.
-His parents had always fond of house music, which gave him an early appreciation for electronic music in general.
+Ehlers was born in Perth, but moved with his close family and spent his early years to Vietnam before moving back to Perth ten years later.
+His parents were always fond of house music, which gave him an early appreciation for electronic music in general.

 Career

 Creation of Slumberjack

 Then and Ehlers met at a DJ competition in 2011, where they became familiar with one another's work.
 Ehlers won the competition in 2011 while Then won in 2012, and afterwards they found themselves hanging out as friends, which naturally led to hanging out in the studio.
 They had the opportunity to get in the studio with Mr Carmack, the day where things truly started to fall into place for Slumberjack.
 A few singles later, they had enough material for a debut EP which quickly received traction in Australia, as well as receiving ample support from Triple J, pushing Slumberjack to become a staple electronic artist.